Toxic Dying World

-To nourish any future, we must transform our desires and ethics into love, for each other, nature, and creation, and for the vitality of life.
-Wonder and humility, must replace false superiority.
+To nourish our future, this will end.
+We will desire to source from love, a compassion for each other, nature, creation, beauty and the vitality of life.
+Wonder and humility, will replace false superiority.
+Gentleness will replace violence.
+Beauty will be a love of divine life.
 As spiritual beings, it is our evolutionary destiny to nourish life.
 With humble awe, we are here to find our divine souls through care and to find Eden, then, here.
 This is sacred and immutable.

 “Until we can expand our scope beyond self-centered and purely human concerns to hold in mind the trillion worlds alive on this earth at any one moment, and to glimpse ourselves exactly in that vibrant, seamless web of inter-connectedness, we are living in a kind of madness—which is to say, not living in reality.
 The great question of our time is whether or not we will prove able to wake into full awareness of the earth, and the geophysical changes now in play, in time to avert full blown catastrophe.
 When the full scope of the damage we live by is fully taken in, it is undeniably crushing…it devours rivers, mountains, forests, oceans, peoples, creatures and every sign of the loveliness, benevolence and balance of the natural world.”

 Susan Murphy, “The Koan of the Earth" *